Surefire10/pick-a-color/README.md

-Pick-a-color

-Pick-a-color is a browser extension made to help designers and artists to get the color codes of any pixel on their screen using the eyedrop tool.
+Pick-a-color is a browser extension made to help designers and artists get the color codes of any pixel on their screen using the eyedrop tool.

 as a user, you can then adjust the opacity and hue of your selected color, or pick a completely different one